TpKek/Move-It-Website--HTML---CSS-Project-/README.md

 3. **Open the website:**
    - Simply open `index.html` in your web browser
    - Or serve it with a local server for better development experience

+4. **Add a screenshot (optional):**
+   - Open `index.html` in your browser
+   - Take a screenshot of the homepage
+   - Save it as `screenshot.png` in the project root
+   - The screenshot will automatically appear in the README

 ### Local Development Server